alexeyev/apertium2ud/README.md

 * Should sections `chunks` and [XML tags](https://wiki.apertium.org/w/index.php?title=List_of_symbols#XML_tags) be added?
 [No](https://github.com/apertium/apertium/issues/185).
 * Tests: Apertium -> UD -> Apertium, UD -> Apertium -> UD (sometimes losses are inevitable)
+* Add the possibility to add the rules based on a `.udx` file, which usually describes custom tags

 ## How to cite